-Allot Ltd. (ALLT) CEO Erez Antebi on Q1 2020 Results - Earnings Call Transcript

 Marc Silk

 Thanks for taking my questions.
-With the shift of working at home, probably being a way of life for a percentage of the workforce worldwide going forward at the Telco started connecting the dots to understand that a service like yours is a necessity based on some of your recent conversations with potential new customers.
+With the shift of working at home, probably being a way of life for a percentage of the workforce worldwide going forward at the telcos started connecting the dots to understand that a service like yours is a necessity based on some of your recent conversations with potential new customers?

 Erez Antebi

-In our discussions we will say, with operators there we are seeing increased awareness of the need to provide secure broadband connection and we're even seeing -- so the answer is some of them.
+Look, in our discussions with operators there we are seeing increased awareness of the need to provide secure broadband connections, and we're even seeing -- so the answer is some of them.
 Yes.
 I hope there will be more of those that will like you say, connect the dots in the near future.

 Marc Silk

 Okay.
-And then, the follow-on question is based also on the stay at home work or some more -- the stay at home work is going to more frequently access their employers cloud or server, has that been any increase interest in your DPI products by the enterprise?
+And then, the follow-on question is based also on the stay at home work or the more -- the stay at home work is going to more frequently access their employers’ cloud or server.
+Has there been any increased interest in your DPI products by the enterprise?

 Erez Antebi

 Enterprise, like I discussed previously, enterprise is a bit of a mixed bag.
 It's not one coherent, I would say, customer base.
-The larger enterprises like the ones that really look at CSPs, government -- local governments things like that with many, many employees in large branches et cetera, they are continuing more or less I would -- their level of interest is more or less like it was before COVID-19 hit.
+The larger enterprises like the ones that really look like CSPs, government -- local governments things like that with many, many employees in large branches et cetera, they are continuing more or less I would -- their level of interest is more or less like it was before COVID-19 hit.
 The smaller businesses are more hesitant.
 The smaller businesses are delaying projects.
 They want to conserve cash.
 They want to conserve expenses.
 And they are delaying projects, and then comes this new inflow of potential customers from the Broadcom deal which is something we didn't have before.
 So, it's sort of a mix -- I would say it's a mix bag.
-Overall I think in the long term, the business should grow, but I think it's a bit too early for me to analyze, okay, how much is doing what and which of the subsectors.
+Overall, I think in the long term, the business should grow, but I think it's a bit too early for me to analyze, okay, how much is doing what and which of the subsectors.

 Marc Silk

 That sounds good.
-I guess I was premature on the not pushing you on the share buyback because it looks like you could have retired from stock on the 7th in March, but that's okay.
+I guess I was premature on the not pushing you on the share buyback because it looks like you could have retired some stock in the 7th in March, but that's okay.
 Anyways, good luck going forward, and thanks for taking my questions.

 Erez Antebi